AGI-10 Press Release

 - Compression-Driven Progress in Science

-Leo Pape - Compression Progress, Pseudorandomness, & Hyperbolic Discounting
+Leo Pape; video - Compression Progress, Pseudorandomness, & Hyperbolic Discounting

-Moshe Looks - Neuroethological Approach to Understanding Intelligence
+Moshe Looks; video - Neuroethological Approach to Understanding Intelligence

-DaeEun Kim - On Super-Turing Computing Power and Hierarchies of Artificial General Intelligence Systems
+DaeEun Kim; video - On Super-Turing Computing Power and Hierarchies of Artificial General Intelligence Systems

 AGI System Demonstrations, 17:30 – 19:00